Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 (everything from groin to neck).

 If you're looking for simplicity you can just look at the "Full Suit" column and call it a day.
-Min-maxers can shop for piecewise armor cut some corners for the parts they don't think will be hit often.
+Min-maxers can shop for piecewise armor and cut some corners for the parts they don't think will be hit often.
 One-sleeved jackets are all the rage these days and who needs helmets anyway, amirite?

 Here's a brief summary of the armor table: